10.1.1 Undergraduate Student Employment

 Formerly Known As Policy Number: 24

-This Guide Memo outlines policies and procedures for employment of Stanford undergraduate students on campus.
+This Guide Memo outlines policies and procedures for employment of Stanford undergraduate students by the university.
 For employment of graduate students in research and teaching assistantships, see Guide Memo 10.2.1.
 For employment of graduate students in hourly positions, see Guide Memo 10.2.2.

 1. Definitions and Distinctions

 Stanford University uses student hourly employment to hire Stanford students for jobs that are specifically earmarked for matriculated students.
 All Stanford University student employment is hourly, with the exception of assistantships, which are limited to graduate students (see Guide Memo 10.2.1).
 Student workers are supervised and mentored in their work, are hired through the university HR system, and must record and approve their work hours each pay period.
 Routine employment procedures, such as recording time and leave, are also a means for preparing student workers for their future employment.
 Compensation for all undergraduate student jobs must be established on an hourly basis, and the amount of pay is based on the actual number of hours worked in each pay period.
 These job assignments are incidental to the student’s course of study with reasonable limitations placed during the academic quarter on the nature of the work assignment and the number of hours of employment.
 Students cannot volunteer for positions that are normally paid positions.